JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 As unedifying as it would be to see two local authorities fight over their respective shares of a developer's profit, one on behalf of pensioners, the other, on behalf of those who need affordable housing, Southwark and GLA's responsibility in this situation is to vigorously represent the interests of those in housing need and it has not done so, by giving way so easily.

-## Public funding?
-No thank you.

-The surprising reason Glasgow City Council (Glasgow CC) give for not applying for public funding is that it claims it will make the scheme [less viable](link).
-As related in the [Officer's report](link para), this is because the £28,000 per unit grant will not make up the full loss in value of converting free market units into affordable units.
-Glasgow CC also claim that the development as it is will only make a profit of [2.4% GDV (Gross Development Value)](link cash figure) and that raising the level of affordable housing, with grant, would reduce this by £4.45m, even if they obtained a grant.

-GCC is roundly contradicted by Southwark's own consultants though who say that a profit of 16.37% GDV can be achieved, though this is still below the target profit Glasgow CC of 18.84% set for itself.

-Achieving 40% affordable housing has the advantage that all the affordable homes become eligible for the grant

 ## Public land?
 Maybe not